IlmastMaksim/license-service/README.md

 - Clone the repository (or download the repository as a zip)
 - Navigate to the folder using your terminal
 - Run `npm install`, this will install the required dependencies to run the project
-- Run `npm start` to start the app.
+- Run `node server.js` to start the app.
-- Then navigate your browser to `localhost:3000`
+- Then navigate your browser to `localhost:5000`